AelinXYZ/AELIPs/content/aelips/aelip-26.md

 Stopping the staking rewards program seems to be the wisest solution for now.
 It will eventually flush out all the wallets which were only staking to farm and dump, and only people who strongly believe in the project in the long term will continue holding and buying.

-Note: this AELIP proposes to temporary stop the rewards program.
-It is not permanent and could be re-started in a few months if all the conditions mentioned above are better.
-Aelin Protocol is also in touch with other AMM's which could potentially incentivize stakers instead of the treasury.
+Note: Aelin Protocol is also in touch with other AMMs which could potentially incentivize AELIN stakers instead of the treasury.

 ### Technical Specification